 The DHS is one of the largest federal government agencies today, with a dedicated workforce of more than 240,000 employees.

-What can you do with a homeland security degree?
+What can you do after completing one of the best homeland security degree programs?
 What can you expect from the program?
 What are the educational requirements?

 This article takes an in-depth look at the answers to these questions and more.
 Without further ado, here’s everything you need to know about it.